Banksy: Identity

 Banksy's name and identity remain unconfirmed and the subject of speculation.
 In a 2003 interview with Simon Hattenstone of The Guardian, Banksy is described as "white, 28, scruffy casual—jeans, T-shirt, a silver tooth, silver chain and silver earring.
 He looks like a cross between Jimmy Nail and Mike Skinner of The Streets."
+An ITV News segment of 2003 featured a short interview with someone identified in the reporting as Banksy.
 Banksy began as an artist at the age of 14, was expelled from school, and served time in prison for petty crime.
 According to Hattenstone, "anonymity is vital to him because graffiti is illegal".
-Banksy reportedly lived in Easton, Bristol during the late 1990s, before moving to London around 2000.
+Banksy reportedly lived in Easton, Bristol, during the late 1990s, before moving to London around 2000.

-Banksy is commonly believed to be Robin Gunningham, as first identified by The Mail on Sunday in 2008, born on 28 July 1973 in Yate, 12 mi from Bristol.
-Several of Gunningham's associates and former schoolmates at Bristol Cathedral School have corroborated this, and in 2016, a study by researchers at the Queen Mary University of London using geographic profiling found that the incidence of Banksy's works correlated with the known movements of Gunningham.
+The Mail on Sunday claimed in 2008 that Banksy is Robin Gunningham, born on 28 July 1974 in Yate, 12 mi from Bristol.
+Several of Gunningham's associates and former schoolmates at Bristol Cathedral School have corroborated this, and, in 2016, a study by researchers at the Queen Mary University of London using geographic profiling found that the incidence of Banksy's works correlated with the known movements of Gunningham.
 According to The Sunday Times, Gunningham began employing the name Robin Banks, which eventually became Banksy.
-Two cassette sleeves featuring his art work from 1993, for the Bristol band Mother Samosa, exist with his signature.
-In June 2017, DJ Goldie referred to Banksy as "Rob".
+Two cassette sleeves featuring Banksy's artwork from 1993, for the Bristol band Mother Samosa, exist with Gunningham's signature.

+In June 2017, DJ Goldie referred to Banksy as "Rob" in an interview for a podcast.
+In an interview with the BBC in 2003, which was rediscovered in November 2023, reporter Nigel Wrench asked if Banksy is called Robert Banks; Banksy responded that his forename is Robbie.

-Other speculations on Banksy's identity include the following:
+Other alternate speculations on Banksy's identity include the following: